Laumania/FireworksMania.ModTools/docs/index.md

 # Fireworks Mania Mod Tools

-Welcome to the **Fireworks Mania Mod Tools** documentation.
-This site covers everything you need to know to create mods for [Fireworks Mania](https://store.steampowered.com/app/1079260/Fireworks_Mania__An_Explosive_Simulator/) — from setting up your first project to an in-depth reference for every script and component.
+Documentation for the **Fireworks Mania Mod Tools** — the Unity package you use to build mods for [Fireworks Mania](https://store.steampowered.com/app/1079260/Fireworks_Mania__An_Explosive_Simulator/).
+It runs from setting up your first project through to a field reference for every script and component.

 ---